bing1980/Pro-Git/Chapter 5 - Distributed Git.md

 **$ git diff $(git merge-base contrib master)**
 Git provides another shorthand for doing the same thing: the triple-dot syntax:
 **$ git diff master...contrib**
+This command shows you only the work your current topic branch has introduced since its common ancestor with master.

 ### Integrating Contributed Work